Release Your App Update in a Staged Rollout

 - After I submitted my app, the screen says "App Submission Successful" but the status is still "submitted" and I see an option to "Cancel App Submission."
 Since my app was already approved, why isn't it immediately live?

 - The publishing process can take as long as several hours to complete.
 During this time, you will see your app's status as "Submitted."
-Once publishing is successful, it will be live.
+When your app is approved, the status changes to "Approved."
+Once publishing is successful, your app will be live.

 - With my staged rollout APK, I selected a device that my live APK doesn't support.
 Since staged rollout won't include any users with that new device, how will this new device be tested in the staged rollout?